 The central aim of the Senior Health and Housing Task Force has been to develop an actionable policy agenda that more closely links health care with housing to foster improved health outcomes, cost savings, and enhanced quality of life for America’s aging population.
 Yet our aging population presents challenges that go far beyond the scope of a single report.
 In recognition of this, BPC is working on a number of senior-focused projects through our Senior Health and Housing Task Force, Long-Term Care Initiative, and Commission on Retirement Security and Personal Savings, which is releasing a major report later this week.
 Together, these initiatives are developing a range of policy options for improving the financial security, health, and well-being of middle-income Americans as they age.

-KEYWORDS: COMMISSION ON RETIREMENT SECURITY AND PERSONAL SAVINGS, DEPARTMENT OF HEALTH AND HUMAN SERVICES, FEDERAL HOUSING ADMINISTRATION, LONG-TERM SERVICES AND SUPPORTS, SENIOR HEALTH AND HOUSING TASK FORCE
+KEYWORDS: CHRONIC CARE, COMMISSION ON RETIREMENT SECURITY AND PERSONAL SAVINGS, DEPARTMENT OF HEALTH AND HUMAN SERVICES, FEDERAL HOUSING ADMINISTRATION, LONG-TERM SERVICES AND SUPPORTS, SENIOR HEALTH AND HOUSING TASK FORCE